elianaostro/Applying_RL/README.md

 <img src="Images/Car.png" width="250">

 If you would like to tinker with the parameters of the simulation, you can do so in the Unity Editor.

-If you would simply like to run the simulation with default parameters, you can start the built file [Builds/Applying EANNs.exe](Builds/Applying EANNs.exe).
+ **Linux**: `Build/RunCar.x86_64` (recomendado para entrenamiento con Reinforcement Learning)

+Para entrenar con Reinforcement Learning, ve a la carpeta `Agent/` y sigue las instrucciones en `Agent/README.md`.

 ## The Neural Network